anshiiiikat/Multidimensional-array/README.md

 End

 # Adding diagonal elements of a matrix
-Start
+1.Start

-Input number of rows r1 and columns c1.
+2.Input number of rows r1 and columns c1.

-Declare matrix m[r1][c1].
+3.Declare matrix m[r1][c1].

-Input all elements of the matrix.
+4.Input all elements of the matrix.

-Display the matrix.
+5.Display the matrix.

-Initialize sum = 0.
+6.Initialize sum = 0.

-For each row i from 0 to r1 - 1:
+7.For each row i from 0 to r1 - 1:

-Add the element at the main diagonal m[i][i] to sum.
+8.Add the element at the main diagonal m[i][i] to sum.

-Display the value of sum.
+9.Display the value of sum.

 End

 # Transpose of a matrix
-Start
+1.Start

-To input Dimensions prompt the user to enter the number of rows and columns.
+2.To input Dimensions prompt the user to enter the number of rows and columns.

-Store these values in variables rows and cols.
+3.Store these values in variables rows and cols.

-Declare Matrices->Create an original matrix, m1, with dimensions rows x cols.
+4.Declare Matrices->Create an original matrix, m1, with dimensions rows x cols.
 And create a transpose matrix, t1, with swapped dimensions cols x rows.

-Prompt the user to enter the elements for the matrix.
+5.Prompt the user to enter the elements for the matrix.

-Using nested for loops, read each element and store it in the original matrix m1.
+6.Using nested for loops, read each element and store it in the original matrix m1.

-Display the Original Matrix and print the contents of m1 to the screen for verification.
+7.Display the Original Matrix and print the contents of m1 to the screen for verification.

-For computing the Transpose iterate through each element of the original matrix m1 using nested loops (row i, column j).
+8.For computing the Transpose iterate through each element of the original matrix m1 using nested loops (row i, column j).

-For each element m1[i][j], assign its value to the transposed position in the second matrix: t1[j][i] = m1[i][j].
+9.For each element m1[i][j], assign its value to the transposed position in the second matrix: t1[j][i] = m1[i][j].

-Display the Transpose Matrix
+10.Display the Transpose Matrix

-Print the contents of the newly computed transpose matrix t1.
+11.Print the contents of the newly computed transpose matrix t1.

-End
+12.End

-Conclusion:
+# Conclusion:
 This experiment heped in understanding matrix and its basic fuctions